CraryPrimitiveMan/awesome-with-star/awesome/JustServerless_awesome-serverless.md

 - [Container-Native application development in 2018](https://thenewstack.io/container-native-application-development-in-2018-an-oracle-executives-take/) - Summary of Container-Native application development in 2017 with an overview about upcoming changes in 2018.
 - [Making the most of cheaper excess compute capacity](https://thenewstack.io/spotinst-making-cheaper-excess-compute-capacity/) - Post about the story and functionality behind [Spotinst](https://spotinst.com).
 - [async/await on AWS Lambda](https://irvinlim.com/blog/async-await-on-aws-lambda/) - How to use the latest ES2017/ES8 features on Node.js 6.10 on AWS Lambda.
+- [Building a GitHub webhook handler](https://serverless.com/blog/serverless-github-webhook-slack/) - Tutorial on how to build a GitHub webhook handler with Serverless and AWS Lambda.
+- [Manage your Alexa skills with Serverless](https://serverless.com/blog/how-to-manage-your-alexa-skills-with-serverless/) - How to manage Alexa skills with the Serverless Framework.
+- [Creative software destruction and the new presentation layer](https://thenewstack.io/creative-software-destruction-new-presentation-layer/) - Post about the history of technology which powers the internet and a look into its future.
+- [From chef to serverless developer in 4 years](https://serverless.com/blog/from-chef-to-serverless-developer-in-4-years/) - A story about a chef learning to program and landing a job in the serverless development space.
+- [Scaling an idea to 100k monthly users](https://medium.freecodecamp.org/how-serverless-scales-an-idea-to-100k-monthly-users-at-zero-cost-160b41557b94) - How serverless scales an idea to 100K monthly users at zero cost.
+- [Serverless computing in 2018](https://hackernoon.com/how-serverless-computing-will-change-the-world-in-2018-7818fc06b447) - How serverless computing will change the world in 2018.

 ## Screencasts